 Tayvallich Estate has more than half of the peninsula’s rented houses.

-Additional housing for affordable rent, or plots for house-building with a rural housing burden attached, would attract more families to help the area to thrive.
+Additional housing for affordable rent, or plots for house-building with a rural housing burden attached,

-A rural housing burden specifies that a property has to be the primary residence of those living there, thus helping to repopulate the area with long-term residents.
+A rural housing burden specifies that a property has to be the primary residence of those living there, thus

 The community seeks to keep farming jobs, with the livestock and agri-environment payments that are also needed for grazing to maintain wildlife.

-We would like to see opportunities for market gardening or community orchards to provide locally produced seasonal vegetables and fruit.
+We would like to see opportunities for market gardening or community orchards to provide locally produced

 We support the selling of low-impact, locally produced beef, lamb and venison to reduce food miles.